 Students who have been in F-1 status for one academic year and who are experiencing extreme financial difficulties due to unforeseen changes that severely affect their financial resources may apply for work permission.
 Authorization is given by the Department of Homeland Security (DHS) with the recommendation of the International Students and Scholars Office (ISSO) or International Affairs Office (IAO).

 Before working in any position off campus, you must get work authorization.
-Please check information about Optional Practical Training (OPT), Curricular Practical Training (CPT), H1B and other types of Visas.
-Information for Canadian and Mexican citizens can be found here.
+Please check information about Optional Practical Training (OPT) and Curricular Practical Training (CPT) on ISSO's web site (see links on left side of page).
+Additional information for Canadian and Mexican citizens can be found here.
 Other useful links:

 - Klasko, Rulon, Stock & Seltzer, LLP: law firm that offers a free, initial consultation with Columbia students